 The Catawba Road Bridge over a CSX Transportation railroad line (former Louisville & Nashville Railroad) is located in rural Pendleton county.

-The Chenault Highway Bridge formerly carried KY 34 over the Dix River east of Danville.
-The truss span was constructed by the FK Ketler Company of Chicago, Illinois in 1924.
+The Chenault Highway Bridge formerly carried KY 34 over the Dix River east of Danville, Kentucky.

-This two-lane arch bridge over the Cumberland River above Cumberland Falls at Cumberland Falls State Resort Park carries KY 90.
+The KY 90 bridge over the Cumberland River above Cumberland Falls at Cumberland Falls State Resort Park was constructed in 1954 by the Dawson Bridge Company.

 Eggner’s Ferry Bridge carries US 68 and KY 80 across Kentucky Lake between Trigg and Marshall counties.